 - ESL students

-- Students who are new to terminology
+- Students who are new to the terminology

 - Students who may have trouble understanding an instructor